How does it work?

 Therapy can help you make sense of what you’re carrying, and how to hold it differently.

+If you would like, we can arrange a 20-minute video call.
 This is a space to meet, ask questions, and see if working together feels right for you, no pressure, no commitment.

 Ongoing sessions.